-Per usual, Shyamalan over-writes his characters.
+Per usual, Shyamalan overwrites his characters.
 Becca is a future auteur extraordinaire who drops filmmaking terms like “dénouement” and declares her high “cinematic standards”.
-Her pretentious dialogue show Shyamalan demonstrating his knowledge of filmmaking craft and through her, puts forth his own genius.
+Her pretentious dialogue shows Shyamalan demonstrating his knowledge of filmmaking craft, and through her, puts forth his own genius.
 It’s not as egregious as his crimes with Lady in the Water, where he cast himself as a writer so brilliant that his words save the world, but it’s pretty darn self-important.
 Likewise, he overestimates Tyler’s charm.
 While effective in releasing tension with amusing comic relief after suspenseful moments, we hardly want to watch Tyler rap over the end credits.
-Shyamalan ties his characters up in a big emotional bow, complete with obvious daddy issues to work through, which of course are resolved in the climactic scene.
+Shyamalan ties his characters up in a big emotional bow, complete with obvious daddy issues to work through, which of course, are resolved in the climactic scene.
 If there’s one thing you can bet on in any Shyamalan film, it’s an obvious metaphor.
-Here, he packs on the schmaltz in the over-emotional finale, where he clearly believes his audience should be having the same emotional breakthrough as his characters, except we aren’t.
+Here, he packs on the schmaltz in the overly emotional finale, where he clearly believes his audience should have the same emotional breakthrough as his characters, except we aren’t.

-Kudos to Shyamalan for trying to raise up the bar.
-He changes the usual found-footage schema into a faux-documentary and avoids many of the subgenre’s tropes while retaining the visual style, but his heavy-handedness in both his character design and plotting wears on the viewer.
+Kudos to Shyamalan for trying to raise the bar.
+He changes the usual found-footage schema into a faux documentary and avoids many of the subgenre’s tropes while retaining the visual style.
+But his heavy-handedness in both his character design and plotting wears on the viewer.
 Although Shyamalan attempts to elevate the low-brow sub-genre with family melodrama, he creates a project that feels all the more artificial for its failure to make us care—the same can be said for any number of Blumhouse titles (Insidious, Paranormal Activity, etc.), which is strange since they joined the project after filming had wrapped.
-As Mom declares “Don’t hold on to anger” and hugs Becca in the last teary moments, the viewer can’t do much else but shrug or roll one’s eyes.
+When Mom declares, “Don’t hold on to anger,” and hugs Becca in the last teary moments, the viewer can’t do much else but shrug or roll one’s eyes.
 It’s all a very transparent metaphor for family reconciliation and what happens when your old wounds don’t heal.
 Except, five minutes earlier Pop Pop shoved his soiled diaper in Tyler’s face, so it’s quite difficult to think about anything else just then.